This Protein Cookie Recipe is an easy homemade high-protein recipe to eat as a post-workout snack or breakfast.

 Palace each cookie dough ball on the cookie sheet, leaving 1 thumb of space between them.

-Slightly flatten the top, not too much to prevent the cookies from breaking on the sides, and also, the thicker, the moister the protein cookies will be the center.
+Slightly flatten the top, not too much to prevent the cookies from breaking on the sides, and also, the thicker, the moister the protein cookies will be at the center.

 Bake for 12 -15 minutes until the cookies have a nice golden brown color on the sides and top.